arnavvvvv/Wisconsin_File_System/README.md

 ## Repository Layout
 ```
 / (repo root)
-├── Makefile
-├── create_disk.sh      # Helper script to create a blank 1MB disk image
-├── umount.sh           # Helper script to unmount the 'mnt' directory
-├── mkfs.c              # Initializes the disk image with the filesystem layout
-├── wfs.c               # The FUSE driver you will build
-├── wfs.h               # Header file with all on-disk structures
 ├── instructions/           # Specs for Parts 1-4
-│   ├── 01_Fuse_Operations.md
+│   ├── 01_File_it_Up.md
 │   ├── 02_Show_me_the_Big_Picture.md
 │   ├── 03_Tick_Tok_Tick_Tok.md
-│   └── 04_Colour_Colour_which_Colour_do_you_choose.md
+│   └── 04_Color_Color_which_Color_do_you_choose.md
+├── solution/
+│   ├── Makefile
+│   ├── create_disk.sh      # Helper script to create a blank 1MB disk image
+│   ├── umount.sh           # Helper script to unmount the 'mnt' directory
+│   ├── mkfs.c              # Initializes the disk image with the filesystem layout
+│   ├── wfs.c               # The FUSE driver you will build
+│   ├── wfs.h               # Header file with all on-disk structures
 └── tests/                  # A set of tests to check your work
 ```

 ## Build & Run Quick Start
 ---
+Ensure you build a new docker image with additional packages from [CS537 Docker setup guide](https://git.doit.wisc.edu/cdis/cs/courses/cs537/useful-resources/cs537-docker) and run that image for this project.

 To help you run your filesystem, we provided several scripts:

 - `create_disk.sh` creates a file named `disk.img` with size 1MB whose content is zeroed.
 You can use this file as your disk image.
-We may test your filesystem with images of different sizes, so please do not assume the image is always 1MB.
 - `umount.sh` unmounts a mount point whose path is specified in the first argument.
 - `Makefile` is a template makefile used to compile your code.
 It will also be used for grading.
 Please make sure your code can be compiled using the commands in this makefile.